Learning to Predict Vehicle Trajectories with Model-based Planning

 \section{Related Work}

-This section first reviews the typical motion prediction and planning methods in self-driving, focusing on their connection and difference.
-We then cover the recent advances in modeling agent-map interactions and generating multimodal predictions, which are fundamental issues in the prediction task.

-\textbf{Prediction and Planning} are closely intertwined in the pipeline of autonomous driving \cite{ferguson2008motion, wei2010prediction, katrakazas2015real, schwarting2018planning}.
-Planning is predominantly studied to generate kinematically feasible and environmentally compatible trajectories and, with considering more aspects such as comfort, safety, energy consumption, and progress towards the goal, select the best plan for the self-driving vehicle (ego agent).
-Prediction facilitates the best plan selection by inferring future trajectories of the surrounding vehicles (target agents) from the perceived historical information.
-Their different primary focuses make the corresponding mainstream frameworks diverge.
-Model-based approaches \cite{pivtoraiko2009differentially, werling2010optimal, mcnaughton2011motion, galceran2015multipolicy} are preferred in planning due to their interpretability and reliability in computing safe trajectories under explicit constraints.
-Learning-based methods \cite{mercat2020multi}, in contrast, prevail in prediction by utilizing the power of data-driven in modeling implicit multi-agent interactions.
+\textbf{Prediction and Planning} are closely intertwined in autonomous driving~\cite{ferguson2008motion, wei2010prediction, katrakazas2015real, schwarting2018planning}.
+Planning is to generate constraint-compliant trajectory candidates and, after considering safety, comfort, path progress, etc., select the best trajectory for execution by the SDV (ego agent).
+Prediction facilitates the trajectory selection in planning by inferring future trajectories of the surrounding vehicles (target agents).
+Their different focuses make the corresponding mainstream solutions diverge.
+Model-based approaches~\cite{pivtoraiko2009differentially, werling2010optimal, mcnaughton2011motion, galceran2015multipolicy} are preferred in planning due to their interpretability and reliability in computing safe trajectories under explicit constraints.
+Learning-based methods~\cite{alahi2016slstm, lee2017desire, cui2019multimodal, mercat2020multi}, in contrast, prevail in prediction by utilizing its advantage in modeling implicit interactions.